Law Office of David Lesh | Oregon Criminal Charge Guide | Oregon DWS Guide | Washington State DUI Guide

 ISSUE ONE ISSUE TWO

-‣ Implied Consent Suspension for failing or refusing a DUI breath / blood test.
+‣ Implied Consent Suspension for failing or refusing a breath or blood test (or refusing a urine test).

 ‣ You have the option of contesting this suspension by requesting an appeal in writing within 10 days of your arrest.

-‣ Criminal charge / citation for Driving Under the Influence of Intoxicants (and any other offenses).
+‣ Criminal charge / citation for DUII (and any other offenses).

-‣ You must personally appear in court or a warrant will be issued for your arrest for failure to appear.
+‣ You must personally appear in court or a warrant will be issued for your arrest for failure to appear (sometimes your attorney can appear on your behalf).

 ‣ If you enter the diversion program, plead guilty to the charge, or win or lose at trial, it will not affect (lessen or overturn) your implied consent suspension for failing or refusing the breath / blood test.

-RELATED TO ISSUE ONE ABOVE: Your Oregon driver license (or your right to drive in Oregon if you do not have a valid Oregon license) may be suspended for failing―BAC .08% or greater (lower for CDL drivers and minors (persons under 21 years of age))―a breath or blood test or for refusing a breath, blood, or urine test.
+RELATED TO ISSUE ONE (IMPLIED CONSENT) ABOVE: Your Oregon driver license (or your right to drive in Oregon if you do not have a valid Oregon license) may be suspended for failing―blood / breath alcohol content (BAC) .08% or greater (lower for CDL drivers and minors (persons under 21 years of age))―a breath or blood test or for refusing a breath, blood, or urine test.
 The length of your suspension depends on whether you failed or refused a test and whether you have a prior DUII event in the past five years.
 Refer to the table below:

 Breath / Blood Test Refusal 1 year 90 days